dwaite/connect/openid-connect-self-issued-v2-1_0.md

 ## 1. Introduction
 Self-Issued OpenID Provider (Self-Issued OP) extends OpenID Connect to allow end-users to act as OpenID Providers (OPs).
-Using Self-Issued OP, end-users can authenticate themselves and present claims directly to the Relying Parties (RPs) without relying on the Identity Provider (IdP).
+Using Self-Issued OP, end-users can authenticate themselves and present claims directly to the Relying Parties (RPs) without relying on the Identity Provider.

 The term Self-Issued comes from the fact that end-users issue self-signed ID Tokens to prove validity of the identifiers and claims.
+This is a trust model different from that of the rest of OpenID Connect where OP is run by the the company who issues ID Tokens on behalf of the end-user upon end-user's consent.
+Therefore, Self-Issued OP comes with several limitations that are solved by introducing new mechanisms which require certain trade-offs.

-RP cannot be expected to be able to pre-establish trust relationships with every Self-Issued OP because there could be as many Self-Issued OP as there are end-users, contrary to the limited number of IdPs.
+First limitation is RP cannot be expected to be able to pre-establish trust relationships with every Self-Issued OP because there could be as many Self-Issued OPs as there are end-users, contrary to the limited number of IdPs.
 Usage of cryptographically verifiable identifiers is defined in this specification as a mechanism for RPs to trust SIOP without having to pre-establish a trust relationship between RP and OP as in a basic protocol of OpenID Connect.

-Self-Issued OP cannot be trusted to assert all the claims about the end user, because it is hosted by the user.
+Second limitation is Self-Issued OP cannot be trusted to assert all the claims about the end user, because it is hosted by the user.
 Usage of cryptographically verifiable claims is defined in this specification as a mechanism for Self-Issued OP to present claims about the end-user asserted by the Claims Providers other than Self-Issued OP.

 This specification defines how end-user provides ID Token and claims about the end-user to the RP using Self-Issued OP that is deployed on a device.
+This leads to another limitation that Self-Issued OPs cannot be expected to be able to host end-points.

 Specifications for the few additional parameters and for the values of some parameters are defined in this section.
 Self-Issued OpenID Provider is an extension to OpenID Connect 1.0, and aspects not defined in this section must follow OpenID Connect 1.0.